Part C – Leave

 Community Service Leave

-- An employee (including casual) is entitled to be absent from work to engage in an eligible community service activity.
-Leave for participation in an eligible community service activity may be with or without pay.
+- An employee is entitled to be absent from work to engage in an eligible community service activity: jury service or a voluntary emergency management activity.

 - Where an employee (except casual) is required to attend jury service (including attendance for jury selection), the employee will be entitled to paid jury service leave.

-- An employee is entitled to be absent to engage in a voluntary emergency management activity including regular training, ceremonial duties and recovery time associated with emergency management activities.
-Leave for participation in an eligible voluntary emergency management activity may be with or without pay at the discretion of the Director-General (delegate).
+- An employee (including casual) is entitled to be absent to engage in a voluntary emergency management activity including regular training, ceremonial duties and recovery time associated with emergency management activities.
+Leave for participation in an eligible voluntary emergency management activity may be with or without pay at the discretion of the Director-General.

-- An employee engages in a voluntary emergency management activity if it involves dealing with an emergency or natural disaster; and the employee engages in the activity on a voluntary basis; and the employee is a member of, or has a member-like association with a recognised emergency management body to engage in the activity or it would be reasonable to expect a request would have been made.
+- An employee engages in a voluntary emergency management activity if it involves dealing with an emergency or natural disaster; and the employee engages in the activity on a voluntary basis; and the employee is a member of, or has a member - like association with a recognised emergency management body that made a request for the employee to engage in the activity or it would be reasonable to expect that such a request would have been made.

-- To encourage greater participation in the community, the Archives, subject to the Director-General's (delegate) agreement may grant one paid day per calendar year to employees to undertake charitable or community based work.
+- To encourage greater participation in the community, the Archives, subject to the Director-General's agreement may grant one paid day per calendar year to employees to undertake charitable or community based work.
 It is intended that this leave will be for the purposes of assisting charitable, not for profit or other community based organisations (e.g. Meals on Wheels, Life Line Counselling).
-While paid leave is granted for such purposes, the employee will be subject to the OH&S and compensation arrangements of the host organisation as is the case if undertaking such work in their own time.
+While paid leave is granted for such purposes, the employee will be subject to the work health and safety and compensation arrangements of the host organisation as is the case if undertaking such work in their own time.

 - An employee is entitled to be absent from work with pay to undertake Red Cross blood donations.

-- Volunteers Leave (147 -148) may be taken in periods of less than one day, however, the total period of leave during a calendar year cannot exceed the equivalent of one standard working day.
+- Volunteers Leave (clauses 136-137) may be taken in periods of less than one day, however, the total period of leave during a calendar year cannot exceed the equivalent of one Standard Working Day.

 Leave for ADF Reserve and Continuous Full-time Service or Cadet Force obligations